The Greenish Bird: Sources

+Analysis

+Tale type

+The tale is classified, in the international Aarne-Thompson-Uther Index, as tale type ATU 432, "The Prince as Bird", and 425, "The Search for the Lost Husband".

 Motifs

-The conclusion is unusual in that while some domestic skill is usually the test, it is also usually only the heroine who can perform it, as in Black Bull of Norroway and East of the Sun and West of the Moon, where only she can wash the shirt.
-Curing the prince, where it occurs, as in The Enchanted Snake, is usually enough to win him.

 The episode of the journey on the eagle's back is parallel to similar events in many fairy tales, where a hero needs to feed pieces of meat to the eagle for the remainder of the journey, otherwise it will not complete its flight.
 In this regard, folklorist scholarship recognizes its similarities with the tale of Etana helping an eagle, a tale type later classified as Aarne–Thompson–Uther ATU 537, "The Eagle as helper: hero carried on the wings of a helpful eagle".

 Sayings

 The tale explained that a person who asks for meat is an "old eagle" because the eagle asked for meat while flying.